KovasMcCann/School_Notes/Unit_2_Lesson_5/Constructors.md

 # Constructors

-Constructors in java are used to initialize objects

-They will be initialized in a class and will change the data in that class.
+Constructors are special methods used to initialize new objects.
+When an object of a class is created, the constructor is called to set initial values for its attributes.

+Constructors are defined within a class, and their primary role is to initialize the instance variables (data) of that class.

+Behavior: Constructors can have different forms:

+- **Default Constructor**: Initializes object attributes to default values.
+- **Parameterized** Constructor: Accepts parameters to set specific values for the object at the time of creation

+> See [ConstructorExample.java](ConstructorExample.java) for an example.

 ## Using Shapes